Dopamine Supplements May Improve Depression Symptoms, Mood, and Motivation

 Similarly, do not use these dopamine supplements if you are taking methyldopa, antidepressants, or antipsychotic drugs without first consulting a physician.
 Tyrosine and mucuna pruriens may also interact with some nutritional supplements, including St. John’s Wort, 5-HTP, Tryptophan, and SAM-e.
 Therefore, you should also consult your healthcare practitioner before combining these supplements.

 Do not take these supplements if you are a pregnant or lactating woman.

 Additional Ways to Increase Dopamine

 Working toward a goal can also increase dopamine.
-By repeating small steps to reach a goal, you can re-wire the dopamine pathways in your brain, ultimately teaching your brain to give you a dopamine surge every time you take that small step.
-You can also increase dopamine by developing an active, regular, stress reduction practice.
+By repeating small steps to reach a goal, you can rewire the dopamine pathways in your brain, ultimately teaching your brain to give you a dopamine surge every time you take that small step.
+You can also increase dopamine by developing an active and regular stress-reduction practice.

 Inventi Impact Ethnopharm.
 2013;797.

 Phytother Res.
 2011 Nov;25(11):1636-9.

 Phytother Res.
 2007 Jan;21(1):37-43.

 Altern Complement Med.
 2008 Mar;14(2):175-80.